 Against this backdrop, the humanitarian-development-peace nexus is needed.
-The humanitariandevelopment-peace nexus means humanitarian, development and peace actors working together more coherently to meet people's needs, address the root causes of crises, promote sustainable development, build resilience in fragile and conflict-affected areas, and move toward sustainable peace.
-This workstream was developed by the ILO with the support of the Swedish International Development Cooperation Agency - SIDA.
+The humanitarian-development-peace nexus means humanitarian, development and peace actors working together more coherently to meet people's needs, address the root causes of crises, promote sustainable development, build resilience in fragile and conflict-affected areas, and move toward sustainable peace.
 Comprehensive employment policy frameworks can play a crucial role in addressing the interconnected challenges of employment creation, work quality, and access to jobs in crisis-affected settings.
 Together with other measures, employment policies can connect short-term humanitarian concerns with the longer-term development goals, while building a more resilient labour market.